 How to apply

-We are keen to receive applications from anyone who believes that they have the ability to complete a PhD (or MPhil) that fits within the research interests of the Cultural, Communication & Computing Research Institute.
+We are keen to receive applications from anyone who believes that they have the ability to complete a PhD (or MPhil) that fits within the research interests of the Cultural, Communication and Computing Research Institute.

 Submitting an application

 We encourage all prospective students to browse through the staff section of the site in order to identify a potential academic supervisor; the research themes listed on the left hand side of the page will help you to identify someone in your chosen field.

 To consider any application, we need